 Each player takes it in turn to place a piece of terrain, either a ruined building, tower, or other similar item.
 We suggest that the terrain is set up within an area roughly $4' \times 4'$ .

 set-up

 - 1. Each player rolls a D6.
-The player with the higher score can choose to deploy first or second. - 2.
-The first player to deploy sets up his entire warband in deployment zone A as shown below.
-He may choose which quarter of the table to nominate as deployment zone A.
+The player with the higher score can choose to deploy first or second. - The first player to deploy sets up his entire warband in deployment zone A as shown below.